Tackle Business Trips Alcohol-Free

 But I know it’s a false vision.

-You don’t see the same people when they 3am awaken with dry mouth, anxiety, fear and self-loathing of what you may have said or done.
+You don’t see the same people when they awaken at 3 am with dry mouth, anxiety, fear, and self-loathing of what you may have said or done.

-So I shrug off these triggers and see them for the false promises that they are.
+So I shrug off these triggers and see them for what they are: false promises.

 I had a huge trigger earlier this year in a restaurant as I looked around the room and saw everyone drinking alcohol.